 Among the theoretical approaches represented in the department are mainstream economics, institutionalism, feminism, and political economy.
 By taking courses from faculty who do research in these various approaches, students gain a more valuable intellectual experience than typically provided by an economics department.

-The department includes many outstanding teachers.
-Surveys of CSUSB graduates indicate that the Economics Department provides the best instruction of any major in the social sciences.
-Graduates have expressed their appreciation by contributing many thousands of dollars to special scholarships available only to current Economics students.
+Graduates from the Economics Department have expressed their appreciation by contributing many thousands of dollars to special scholarships available only to current Economics students.